BillWaller/C-Menu/README.md

 <img src="screenshots/view.png" alt="View" title="View" />

 One especially useful feature of **C-Menu** View is its incredible speed with large text files, like system logs. **C-Menu** View can open and display multi-gigabyte text files almost instantaneously.
-While NVIM and other modern editors are outstanding for code editing, but don't even try to open multi-gigabyte file with them.
-C-Menu View handles large files without breaking a sweat, and zips through them with lightning speed.
+Seek from beginning to end of a 1Gb file takes a few milliseconds.

 ### C-Menu 3-Channel Gamma Correction